jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 ## Chipyard Repo Tour

+<b>You will mostly be working out of the `generators/` (for designs), `sims/vcs/` (for simulations) and `vlsi/` (for physical design) directories.</b>
+However, we will still give a /general repo tour to get you familiar with Chipyard as a whole.

 ```
  chipyard/
   generators/ <------- library of Chisel generators
     chipyard/
     sha3/
-  sims/         <----- utilities for simulating SoCs
+  sims/ <------------- utilities for simulating SoCs
+    vcs/
     verilator/
     firesim/
   fpga/